 Known broadly as one of the top radiation oncologists in the world, Dr. Eisbruch has made seminal contributions to the field by developing IMRT techniques for parotid sparing which is now the standard of care for cancers of the head and neck.
-Continuing this pioneering work, Dr. Eisbruch also developed methods to minimze dose to the constrictor/swallowing muscles, futher improving quality of life while maintaining extraordinarily high tumor control rates.
+Continuing this pioneering work, Dr. Eisbruch also developed methods to minimize dose to the constrictor/swallowing muscles, furher improving quality of life while maintaining extraordinarily high tumor control rates.
 These results were featured in the Journal of Clinical Oncology.

 In 2008, Dr. Eisbruch was recognized by the American Head and Neck Society for “outstanding leadership and contributions in radiation oncology which im- proved treatment results and quality of life of patients with head & neck cancer.”